direvus/sudoku/README.md

 	_ 7 _ _ 9 _ _ _ _
 	_ 8 2 1 _ _ 4 _ _

+### sudoku-gen

+The `sudoku-gen` executable generates a random sudoku solution grid, and a random selection of clues to offer, and produces the resulting puzzle on stdout.
+The output format is identical to the input and output format of `sudoku-solve`.

+The selection of clues is 'minimal', meaning that removing any of the clues would result in an improper puzzle (i.e., a puzzle with more than one possible solution).

 ## License